bradallenfisher/dmd-course-materials/practice/jeffersons_gravestone_metaphorical_extensions_of_d.md

 # Jefferson's Gravestone: Metaphorical Extensions of Design

-In Jefferson's Footsteps: Modes of Self-Design (p.
+Jefferson's Gravestone: Metaphorical Extensions of Design (p.
 117-133) in Design and Truth by Robert Grudin.

 **Writing prompt:**